ToshioCP/Gobject-tutorial/src/sec2.src.md

 The locations of two instances `instance1` and `instance2` are different.
 Each instance has its own memory.
 The locations of two classes `class1` and `class2` are the same.
-Two GObject instances share the same GObjectClass.
+Two GObject instances share the same class.

 ![Class and Instance](../image/class_instance.png){width=10cm height=7.5cm}